-17-92, in partnership with the Seminole County Master Gardeners, in creating a Waterwise Learning Garden for citizens.
-The presence of this Garden shall also result in a savings of water by Seminole County.
+- A Continue to operate, if financially feasible, a "demonstration garden" of Floridafriendly plants at the County's Environmental Studies Center, and prepare and implement a new site at the Seminole County Extension Office at Five Points, on U.S. 17-92, in partnership with the Seminole County Master Gardeners, in creating a Waterwise Learning Garden for citizens.
+The presence of this Garden shall also result in a savings of water by Seminole County. - B Continue, if financially feasible, the public education efforts in water conservation through the provision of information via the County's website and presentations on water conservation issues throughout the community (schools, festivals, special events, civic groups and garden clubs).
+Expand the public education efforts through taping of programming to be aired on Seminole Government Television for a series about environmental issues (including water conservation) and a series of before and after of the Waterwise Learning Garden.

-- C Public Education.
-Continue, if financially feasible, the public education efforts in water conservation through the provision of information via the County's website and presentations on water conservation issues throughout the community (schools, festivals, special events, civic groups and garden clubs).
-Expand the public education efforts through taping of programming to be aired on Seminole Government Television for a series about environmental issues (including water conservation) and a series of before and after of the Waterwise Learning Garden. - D Appropriate Irrigation Systems.
-Continuation, if financially feasible, of the program for provision of appropriate irrigations systems for single family homes.
-A study is underway during 2008 to evaluate whether such systems can also be provided to "commercial" water users (which includes multi-family residential uses). - E Enforcement.
-Continue enforcement of Water Conservation Ordinance 2007-18, which is in accordance with Rule 40C-2.042(2) (a) and (b), Florida Administrative Code, with a trained team of employees who patrol service areas of the County for violation of water limits.
+- C Continuation, if financially feasible, of the program for the provision of appropriate irrigation systems for single-family homes.
+A study is underway during 2008 to evaluate whether such systems can also be provided to "commercial" water users (which includes multi-family residential uses). - D Continue enforcement of Water Conservation Ordinance 2009-24, which is in accordance with Rule 40C-2.042(2) (a) and (b), Florida Administrative Code, with a trained team of employees who patrol service areas of the County for violation of water limits.
 Identification of violators results either in outreach opportunities to educate, or imposition of fines when restrictions are continually disregarded.